jackabald/Simulated-Crypto/README.md

-# Simulated Crypto Personal Project - Playing Around in Java
+# Simulated Crypto Personal Project
 Java program to create local simulated coins, wallets, and markets.
 Wallets can hold multipe different coins, and the market holds multiple wallets and facilitates the transfer of coins between them.